 In a food allergy, the immune system overreacts to certain foods.
 Normally, the immune system helps keep you healthy by defending against harmful germs.
 But in a food allergy, the immune system thinks something in certain foods is harmful.
 So it fights back with an allergic reaction.

 Children who have a milk protein allergy are allergic to a protein in milk.
 The most common symptoms are a rash, an upset stomach, and vomiting or diarrhea.
+There may be blood in the stool.
 In babies, a milk protein allergy can cause a stuffy nose and trouble breathing.
 Symptoms are usually mild.
 But some children can have a severe allergic reaction.

 The best way to treat this kind of allergy is to avoid milk and milk products.
 Your child might also be prescribed medicine.